The Man with the Horn (song)

-"The Man with the Horn" is a song performed by Genesis drummer Phil Collins, and released as a B-side for two singles from No Jacket Required.
-The song was originally recorded during sessions for Collins' second album, Hello, I Must Be Going!, in 1982, although It appeared as the B-side to "Sussudio" in the U.K., and as the B-side to "One More Night" in the United States.
-The song was re-written for an episode of Miami Vice in which Collins guest-starred called "Phil The Shill."
-The song was renamed "(Life is a) Rat Race.".
+"The Man with the Horn" is a song performed by Genesis' drummer Phil Collins, and released as a B-side for two singles from No Jacket Required.
+The song was originally recorded during sessions for Collins' second album, Hello, I Must Be Going!, in 1982, although it appeared as the B-side to "Sussudio" in the U.K., and as the B-side to "One More Night" in the United States.
+The song was re-written for an episode of Miami Vice in which Collins guest-starred called "Phil the Shill".
+The song was renamed "(Life is a) Rat Race".
 Collins has said he has "no emotional attachment" to the song.
-The song was rereleased as a single, and as part of the "Other Sides" album in 2019.
-Before being rereleased, it charted at #38 on the Mainstream Rock Chart, in 1985.
+The song was rereleased as a single, and as part of the Other Sides album in 2019.
+Before being re-released, it charted at #38 on the Mainstream Rock Chart, in 1985.